 - Processing is necessary for the purpose of legitimate interests, so long as fundamental rights and freedoms aren't infringed

 The number 6 reason is a common legal basis as what counts as a "legitimate interest" is very broad.

 This information will typically be in a clause about "How we use information we collect" such as in this example from Trello:

 Trello also has a clause dedicated specifically to the Legal bases for processing (for EEA users):

-If you use consent as your legal basis to collect personal information, it's recommended that you use checkboxes and clickwrap.
+If you use consent as your legal basis to collect personal information, it's recommended that you use "I Agree" checkboxes and clickwrap.
 This will help make sure you get adequate affirmative consent.
 You must ask for and obtain clear consent in cases where the information collected is of a very sensitive nature, such as health data or religious affiliation.

 Here are some examples that demonstrate how to obtain user consent.

 Sainsbury's uses a checkbox to ask for users' consent and also links to its Terms and Conditions page.
 It also asks permission for sending other information to the user with a simple yes/no radio button.